Volkovlad/Data-Viz-Programming-Exercise/README.md

 By default, app is running on 3000 port and MongoDB is running on 3001.

 On this step, you should have data in DB.
 If not, you can execute import_data.sh, if you are running on 3000 port.
-In other case use this command:
+In other case use these commands:

 mongoimport -h localhost:3001 --db meteor --collection builds --type csv --file session_history.csv --headerline